Flynn judge crushes hopes for tossing guilty plea, says ex-national security adviser waived constitutional rights

 ALL EYES ON DURHAM, AFTER HE REBUKES HOROWITZ'S CONCLUSIONS

-In the opinion, Sullivan also said one of Flynn’s legal briefs "lifted verbatim portions from a source without attribution" and cited rules of professional conduct barring deceit and dishonesty.
+In the opinion, Sullivan also claimed one of Flynn’s legal briefs "lifted verbatim portions from a source without attribution" and cited rules of professional conduct barring deceit and dishonesty.

 Flynn's lead lawyer, Sidney Powell, said Sullivan's "decision is as wrong as it is disappointing."
 She added that "the plagiarism accusation makes no sense" and that she relied on one of her own cases as well as a brief primarily written by a friend whom she said she cited.